OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 You can check the plink2 documentations for file formats and availble functions: https://www.cog-genomics.org/plink/2.0/

+# Download R code

+We will use google co-lab to run R commands.
+You can find the R code in .ipynb format under day5 in the repo.
+Download it and you're ready for the exercise!

-# R and Rstudio Installation
+# R and Rstudio Installation (Optional)

 Video for installing R and Rstudio for macbook: https://www.youtube.com/watch?v=AEebOXiMyyI

 Video for installing R and Rstudio for windows: https://www.youtube.com/watch?v=TFGYlKvQEQ4